All Episodes

 Media.

-Presidential Commission on Debate, it's the League of Women Voters.
+It's the League of Women Voters.

-Are they mandated?
+Are they manned?

-Dock them five electoral votes.
+Dock them five electoral votes?

 I mean, it doesn't work that way.